JmThrCreator/blue-borb/README.md

 Play videos and playlists from YouTube using URLs and titles.
 Play mp3 files from the local folder.
-Commands: join, leave, play, pause, resume, skip, clear queue, playtop, playskip, shuffle Only suitable for use on one server at a time.
+Commands: join, leave, play, pause, resume, skip, clear queue, playtop, playskip, shuffle.
+Only suitable for use on one server at a time.

 ## Setup